 Enroll in an Online Course

 There are many different online learning platforms that provide free or affordable courses in cyber security, networking, and programming.
 These courses are absolutely essential to get you started on your self-learning journey.
 Look into platforms such as edX, Codecademy, Coursera, Udemy, and Udacity.
-They have top-notch courses on cyber security for any learning level.
+They have a wide range of courses for any learning level.

 Read a Book

 There are tons of books available that individuals can read in order to teach themselves more about cyber security.
-When choosing a book, it is important to keep the publishing date in mind.
-Newly published books are better resources.
-This is because cyber security risks, threats, and solutions are rapidly changing.
+When choosing a book, it’s important to keep the publishing date in mind.
+Because cyber security risks, threats, and solutions are rapidly changing, newly published books are better resources.
 Older books will miss key information.

 Audiobooks and Podcasts